-As I wouldn’t be able to use the Dining room in the morning we had arranged to deliver a substantial Continental breakfast to the guest sitting room for our German guests instead and I left a thank you supper out for their late night return from the Minack Theatre.
+As I wouldn’t be able to use the Dining room in the morning we had arranged to deliver a substantial Continental breakfast to the guest sitting room for our German guests instead and I left out a thank you supper ready for their late night return from the Minack Theatre.

 I must say our guests were fascinated in the morning to see the total transformation of the house before they left and were big Rosamunde Pilcher fans too, so it made it even more exciting for them to meet the location team as they arrived.

 “Quiet on set” became part of our every day life Without our noticing almost thick black cables carried power from a glossy black generator truck rumbling quietly in the lane, to all point of the garden – the snaking black lines tucked unobtrusively besides lawns and paths became another part of our new world of filmmaking.
 Stadium style lights appeared and massive house sized screens would suddenly be erected to redirect the light.
 Rehearsal were made and scene were shot and reshot with the enigmatic director softly repeating cut, and again, cut, and again.